De'Broski R. Herbert: Trefoil factor biology

-Herbert has received a lot of recognition for making scientific contributions in understanding if and how Trefoils modulate immune cell function in the context of infectious and non-infectious injury.
+Herbert has made contributions to understanding if and how Trefoils modulate immune cell function in the context of infectious and non-infectious injury.
 His research group has produced advances towards understanding how Trefoil factors modulate Type 2 and Type 1 immune responses.
 In a 2012 research study conducted on mice, they demonstrated the implications of TFF2 (trefoil factor 2), an epithelial cell-derived repair molecule, in terms of controlling lung injury caused by the hookworm parasite Nippostrongylus brasiliensis and for type 2 immunity after infection.
 His studies demonstrated that lung macrophages rely upon Trefoil factor 2 to promote epithelial proliferation following damage caused by sterile wounding, Nippostrongylus brasiliensis or Bleomycin sulfate.
-Together with co-workers, he has identified a receptor for TFF3 in the LINGO family of receptors, which strikingly, LINGO2 polymorphisms have been implicated in human asthma.
+With co-workers he has identified a receptor for TFF3 in the LINGO family of receptors; LINGO2 polymorphisms have been implicated in human asthma.
 In his study focused on defining the role of macrophages in terms of promoting epithelial proliferation following infectious and non-infectious lung injury, he highlighted how lung macrophages rely upon Trefoil factor 2 to promote epithelial proliferation following damage caused by sterile wounding, Nippostrongylus brasiliensis or Bleomycin sulfate.